Terminator: The Sarah Connor Chronicles: Critical reception

 In his review of the second season, Travis Fickett at IGN felt despite a few middling episodes and the restrictions of a TV budget, "[the series] turned out to be intelligent, complex and consistently operated on a deeper emotional level than anyone could have expected."
-Looking back on the series, Alan Sepinwall of The Star-Ledger was disappointed by Sarah and John as well as the sluggish pace of the show; however, he felt these weaknesses were outweighed by the strength of the performances of Summer Glau, Brian Austin Green and Garret Dillahunt as well as the writers' commitment to showing the emotional toll on the characters.
-Commenting on the final episode of season two, he called it a "terrific" finale which took the show in a new potential-filled direction.
-In May 2009 the show won the E!Online "Save One Show" poll, and has received positive coverage from places such as Wired and CNN.
-In an effort to keep the series on the air, fans created support communities on Facebook and MySpace and uploaded videos to YouTube.
-Creator Josh Friedman confirmed to CliqueClack that he has vowed to never reveal how the series would have progressed or ended.
+Gillian Flynn of Entertainment Weekly wrote that she was "so hopeful" when the series premiered but "heading into season 2, I'm far from addicted.
+The show's mission boils down to 'stop the robots, save the world,' but always adds wild, often tiring convolutions."
+Looking back on the series, Alan Sepinwall of the Star-Ledger was disappointed by Sarah and John as well as the sluggish pace of the show; however, he felt these weaknesses were outweighed by the performances of Glau, Green, and Dillahunt as well as the writers' commitment to showing the emotional toll on the characters.
+He called the final episode a "terrific" finale that took the show in a new potential-filled direction.